dna-storage/ncomm-file-preview/README.md

 ### Python Dependences

-Our code has been written and tested on python versions 3.6 to 3.9.
+Our python code has been written and tested on multiple python versions from 3.6 to 3.9.
+But, these requirements are specified to match our Dockerfile which uses python 3.6.9.
 It has the following dependences:

 ```
 nose